 - Delete unneeded assets, and then remove them from the trash as well.
 Assets that are removed from catalogs continue to be counted until you delete them from the trash.
 See Deleting assets from the trash.

 - Keep in mind that, no matter how many assets you add or delete within one month, each calendar month represents a separate billing period.

-Parent topic: Watson Knowledge Catalog
+Parent topic: IBM Knowledge Catalog